sio2project/oicompare/README.md

 The result is `optional<mismatch<It1, It2>>`, with `mismatch` specialized for iterators of the two ranges passed (they need not be of the same type).
-An empty value means that no mismatch was found (so the outputs are equivalent).
+An empty value means that no mismatch was found (so the inputs are equivalent).
 The `mismatch` structure has the following fields:

 ```cpp